swatty007/laravel-versioning-helper/README.md

  ![Package Banner](./docs/blade-view.PNG "Package Banner")

 Alternatively you can also the following components separately, to display only a part of those information:
-- x-versioning-helper::application-name
+- x-versioning-helper-application-name
-- x-versioning-helper::copyright
+- x-versioning-helper-copyright
-- x-versioning-helper::version
+- x-versioning-helper-version

 You can simply specify the current version of your application through our config file, or through a user definable Cache variable, which can be set/updated via our fully documented versioning artisan command.